|Probs 1-10||Probs 11-25||Probs 26-45||Probs 46-65|

 2H2 + O2 ---> 2H2O

 This balances the equation.

 You cannot change the oxygen's subscript in water from one to two, as in:H2 + O2 ---> H2O2

 True, this is a balanced equation, but you have changed the substances in it.
 H2O2 is a completely different substance from H2O.
 So, it's not the answer to the question that was asked.

-2) You cannot place a coefficient in the middle of a formula. <--- I actually had a student do this.
-I was gentle in my correction of his mistake.
+2) You CANNOT place a coefficient in the middle of a formula.

 Water only comes as H2O and you can only use whole formula units of it.